RelationNet2: Deep Comparison Columns for Few-Shot Learning: Methodology

+\keypoint{Metric Hierarchy} The $v$th-level of embedding modules produce query and support image feature maps, which are concatenated as $[f_{\theta}^{v}(x_{i}), f_{\theta}^{v}(x_{j})]$, and then fed into the corresponding $v$th-level relation module for comparison.

-For the pair of $x_i$ and $x_j$, at level $v$, the relation module outputs a similarity feature map $g_{\phi}^{v}$.
-Each relation module also inputs the similarity feature map of the previous relation module in the hierarchy,
+For a pair $x_i$ and $x_j$ at level $v-1$, the relation module outputs a similarity feature map $g_{\phi}^{v-1}$.
+The $v$th-level relation module takes both the $v$th-level embedding output for query and support, and also the $(v-1)$th-level relation module similarity feature map as input: